CerebusOSS/pycbsdk/README.md

 ## Design

+Upon initialization, the `NSPDevice` instance configures its sockets (but no connection yet), it allocates memory for its mirror of the device state, and it registers callbacks to monitor config state.

 When the connection to the device is established, two threads are created and started:
 * `CerebusDatagramThread`
   * Retrieves datagrams using `asyncio`